 We have already written about how to make your website mobile-friendly, so make sure to read more about it.

 If you already have a website and want Google to check to see if it’s mobile-friendly, simply open this website and enter the URL of your website.
 Google will quickly check it, and let you know the details.
-This free tool will even show you what your site looks on mobile, and suggest changes if necessary.
+This free tool will even show you what your site looks like on mobile, and suggest changes if necessary.

 Here are a few other similar tools that will help you to test the mobile version of your website: